torvalds/linux/Documentation/arch/arm64/asymmetric-32bit.rst

-a system, Linux by default treats the asymmetry as a "mismatch" and disables support for both the ``PER_LINUX32`` personality and ``execve(2)`` of 32-bit ELF binaries, with the latter returning ``-ENOEXEC``.
+a system, Linux by default treats the asymmetry as a "mismatch" and disables support for both the ``PER_LINUX32`` personality and ``execve(2)`` of 32-bit ELF binaries, with the latter returning ``-EANALEXEC``.
 If the mismatch is detected during late onlining of a 64-bit-only CPU, then the onlining operation fails and the new CPU is unavailable for scheduling.